 Do you want to know how to become a book reviewer for Amazon?
 Join Kirkus Media!
-Kirkus Media is the prime source for book reviews that are sold on Amazon.
-They’re often hiring book reviewers, so it’s great to try your luck here before anywhere else.
+It is the prime source for book reviews for books that are sold on Amazon.
+Kirkus Media is often hiring book reviewers, so it’s great to try your luck here before anywhere else.
 In your application, mention any relevant experience you have as that may increase your chance of being noticed.
 Once you get in, you’ll have thousands of books from across genres that you can read.
 After which, you need to come up with a 350-word book review in two weeks.
-Payments are not specified and will be sent to you through check 60 days after the review was submitted.
+Payments are not specified and will be sent to you by check 60 days after the review is submitted.

 Book Browse is another legit company that hires people to read and review books.
-It company aims to help readers pick out the best books for them by publishing book reviews.
-If you’re wondering how do you become a book reviewer for Book Browse, you’ll need to fill a short online form and send them two sample book reviews.
-According to its website, Book Browse give book reviewers a modest payment and a byline.
+This company aims to help readers pick out the best books for them by publishing book reviews.
+If you’re wondering how you become a book reviewer for Book Browse, you’ll need to fill out a short online form and send them two sample book reviews.
+According to its website, Book Browse gives book reviewers a modest payment and a byline.
 However, most reviewers only get to review one book each month.

 Publishers Weekly is a weekly news magazine with a core focus on the publishing industry.
-The company has a long list of book genres that’s open for book review, from children’s books, mystery/thriller, religion, lifestyle to nonfiction, both from self-published and traditionally-published authors.
+The company has a long list of book genres that are open for book review including children’s books, mystery/thrillers, religion, lifestyle, and tnonfiction, from self-published as well as traditionally-published authors.
 To work with PW, you need to send your resume and a sample 200-word review.
 Book reviewers are paid an honorarium, but the amount is not disclosed publicly.

 If you wish to apply, attach one of your best book reviews as a sample as well as your resume.
 You will be compensated with a PDF issue where your book review appears, one year subscription to their magazine and $100 for every successfully approved book review.

-Booklist is owned by the American Review Association, aiming to help readers pick the best books that are worth their time.
+Booklist is owned by the American Review Association, striving to help readers pick the best books that are worth their time.
 There are over 8,000 books published on Booklist, so the magazine constantly hires book reviewers.
-Books are a wide variety, including fiction, non-fiction and young-adult.
-You can write a book a review of not more than 175 words to 225 words, and receive $15 for every approved book review.
+Books are of a wide variety, including fiction, nonfiction and young adult.
+You can write a book a review of 175 words to 225 words, and receive $15 for every approved book review.
 Make sure to follow the editorial team’s guidelines for writing book reviews to make sure you don’t get rejected.